-DMS 125 Pathophysiology (OB/GYN) I
+Pathophysiology (OB/GYN) I 3 credits; 30 lecture hours/ 30 lab hours

 This course introduces students to the basic anatomy of female pelvis in both the gravid and the non-gravid states; female reproductive and urogenital systems as they pertain to ultrasound examination.
 Starting with the basic female reproductive system, the course expands into early pregnancy sonographic evaluation.
 Normal and abnormal anatomy and physiology instrumentation setup, patient preparation, proper scanning technique, and normal and abnormal findings are presented.